-- Across the three Alternate Destination Mental Health projects, 28% to 45% of patients screened were transported to the mental health crisis center rather than an ED.
-In Stanislaus County, an additional 27% could have been transported to the crisis center if the county had more inpatient psychiatric beds or if the crisis center accepted people with private insurance or Medicare. - Ninety-eight percent of patients who participated in the projects (1,998 of 2,045 patients) were treated safely and effectively at the mental health crisis center without the delay of a preliminary emergency department visit for medical screening.
-Only 2% of patients (n = 47) required subsequent transfer to the ED, and none experienced adverse outcomes. - The projects also improved public safety because community paramedics could take responsibility for a person with mental health needs, which allowed law enforcement officers to return to law enforcement duties instead of transporting the person to an ED and waiting to transfer responsibility for the person to clinicians in the ED. - The project avoided potential costs for Medi-Cal and other payers by reducing ED visits and transfers of patients from EDs to psychiatric facilities.
+- Across the four Alternate Destination Mental Health projects, 27% to 44% of patients screened were transported to a mental health crisis center rather than an ED.
+In Stanislaus County, an additional 28% could have been transported to the crisis center if the county had more inpatient psychiatric beds or if the crisis center accepted people with private insurance or Medicare. - 96.2% of patients who participated in the projects (3,872 of 4,017 patients) were treated safely and effectively at the mental health crisis center without the delay of a preliminary emergency department visit for medical screening.
+Only 2.1% of patients (n = 86) required subsequent transfer to the ED and only 1.7% (n = 59) were rerouted to an ED because they did not meet the mental health crisis center's admission criteria.
+None of the patients transferred to an ED experienced adverse outcomes. - The projects also improved public safety because community paramedics could take responsibility for a person with mental health needs, which allowed law enforcement officers to return to law enforcement duties instead of transporting the person to an ED and waiting to transfer responsibility for the person to clinicians in the ED. - The project avoided potential costs of \$4.3 million for Medi-Cal and other payers by reducing ED visits and transfers of patients from EDs to psychiatric facilities.
 For uninsured persons, the amount of uncompensated care provided by EDs also decreased.